-- The file molclock2.txt is input correctly. - 2.
-For the data in Table 2, plot graphs of Sod against Myr, and of Xdh against Myr.
-Use abbreviate() to create abbreviated versions of the row names, and use these to label the points.
-[Hint: Use readLines("molclock.txt", n=-1) to inspect, from the R command line, the contents of molclock.txt.] - 3.
-Modify the function mean.and.sd() so that it outputs, in addition to the mean and standard deviation, the number of vector elements. - 4.
+- 1. Modify the function mean.and.sd() so that it outputs, in addition to the mean and standard deviation, the number of vector elements. - 2.
 Find an R function that will sort a vector.
-Give an example of its use. - 5.
+Give an example of its use. - 3.
 Type library() and check that the DAAG package is installed.
 Attach the DAAG package.
 Type library(DAAG) to see the help page for the data frame elasticband.
 Plot distance against stretch.
 Regress distance against stretch and explain how to interpret the coefficient.
-Examine the diagnostic plot and check whether there is anything that calls for special attention. - 6.
-Find out what the function substring() does. - 7.
+Examine the diagnostic plot and check whether there is anything that calls for special attention. - 4.
+Find out what the function substring() does. - 5.
 Find two ways to split a text string into a vector that holds its individual characters, using substring(), and using strsplit().
 Use the function on the text strings gi14786865 <- "LNLFFAGTETVSTTLRYGFLLLMKHPEVEAKVHEEI"